Unity-Technologies/com.unity.multiplayer.docs/docs/api/Unity.Netcode.SceneEvent.md

 <div class="markdown level1 summary">

 When a scene is loaded, the Scene structure is returned.
+This is set for the following SceneEventTypes: LoadComplete

 </div>